jcohenadad/GBM8378/README.md

 # Start lab3 notebook:
 jupyter notebook lab3-irm/gbm8378-lab3-irm.ipynb
 ```
+**Make sure that you have the last version of the files by pulling the repo before every new lab** (`git pull`).
+Move your Notebooks elsewhere if you don't want them to be overwritten by the new clone.

 ## Create PDF
 While on the jupyter notebook, print the page and export/save as PDF.